rundeck/docs/docs/learning/howto/runner-service-windows.md

 2. Stop the service with the following command: `nssm stop "Runner"`.

-3. Then, remove the service with `nssm remove "Runner" confirm` command.
+3. Then, remove the service with the `nssm remove "Runner" confirm` command.

 The service is down and unregistered from Windows Services.